MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AutomatedExtensions.md

   > [!NOTE]
   > This feature is available for [Search advertising](hlp_BA_CONC_SearchNetContentNet.md) on computer, tablet, and mobile devices in the [markets designated here](hlp_BA_CONC_Countries.md).

-  Top ads calls out if your website has consistently received high engagement to increase your website’s credibility and trust with customers.
+  Top ads calls out if your website has consistently received high engagement to increase your websiteâ€™s credibility and trust with customers.

   To be eligible for Top ads, your ad must receive a high click-through rate with a low occurrence of back-button clicks from customers.
 Because of constant changes in customer engagement, the thresholds for when your ad will show a Top Ad annotation is will vary.